Relief nurses head home from Green Bay, express apprehension but confidence in travel safety over Thanksgiving

 But these medical professionals say the price of safety has cost in other ways.

-With no signs of Covid-19 cases flattening and more more folks wearing Personal Protective Equipment or PPE, Straub does worry about having enough supplies both at work and while heading home.
+With no signs of COVID-19 cases flattening and more folks wearing Personal Protective Equipment or PPE, Straub does worry about having enough supplies both at work and while heading home.

 She says the airlines try to space out passengers, but you never really know until take off.